bridgesense/lampready/README.md

 **DB_FILENAME:**
 This option is not neccessary if there is no database to import.
 While the DB_NAME option will create an empty database, this option populates that database.
-The script will look for the sql file in your projects root directory (one directory below document root).
+The script will look for the sql file in the same directory as the script resides.

 **DB_CUSTOM_FUNCTIONS:**
-This option is used for importing an additional script or custom functions.
+This option is generally reserved for importing custom database functions.

 How to Use this Box?